Regional-Modeling-LATMOS-IGE/FLEXPART/README.md

 # Prepare the meteorological data for running FLEXPART
-The following problems with flex_extract have been noted due to the fact that EMOSLIB is now retired.
-Documented here: https://www.flexpart.eu/ticket/312

-1. Get the flex_extract source code
-Get the flex_extract dev branch for use with FLEXPART 10.4 following the advice in: https://www.flexpart.eu/ticket/297
+1. Get the flex_extract source code, make sure to get the dev branch Get the flex_extract dev branch for use with FLEXPART 10.4 following the advice in: https://www.flexpart.eu/ticket/297

 ```bash